FarmData2/FarmData2/docs/DataModel.md

 ## Transplanting

 - Decrease Trays inventory on the planting and create new in ground planting for each transplant operation.
+Increment the Row Feet inventory on the planting.

 NOTE: There is no transplant log type.

-- Possibly just use an activity log with a transplanting log category?
+- Use an activity log with a transplanting log category.

 ## Harvesting

-- Decrease row/feed inventory on the in ground planting.
+- Decrease FEET inventory on the planting.

 ## Soil Disturbance

+## Soil Amendment